viren-velacheri/viren-velacheri.github.io/README.md

 # My Personal/Portfolio website

-This is my portfolio website that gives insight into who I am and what I strive for
+It gives insight into who I am and what I strive for.